data-abhishek/git-contribution-guide/README.md

     ```
     Replace `your-new-branch-name` with a descriptive name for your branch.

-2.  **Push Your Commits:** Use the `git push` command to upload your local commits to your forked repository on GitHub.
+2.  **Push Your Commits:** Use the `git push` command in the VS Code terminal to upload your local commits to your forked repository on GitHub.
 You'll typically need to specify the remote name (`origin`) and the branch name:
     ```bash
     git push origin your-new-branch-name
     ```